Javier, Astros pitch 2nd no-hitter in World Series history - KTVZ

 “We came back the next day and won,” said Thomson, then the bench coach.
 “So these guys, they got a short memory.”

-Blanked for 16 innings, Bregman and the Astros showed their postseason pedigree while breaking out against Aaron Nola in the fifth, putting on a hitting clinic by not trying to do too much at the plate.
+Blanked for 16 innings, Bregman and the Astros chased Aaron Nola in their big fifth.

-Singles by Chas McCormick, Altuve and Jeremy Peña loaded the bases and finished Nola.
-Relief pitcher José Alvarado plunked Yordan Alvarez with his first pitch, forcing in a run, and then Bregman lined a 100 mph heater the other way for a two-run double.

-Kyle Tucker followed with a sacrifice fly and Yuli Gurriel added an RBI single, and just like that, for the fourth game in a row, a team held a 5-0 lead.

 Houston’s hits resonated far away, too.